wso2/docs-mi/en/docs/reference/mediators/call-mediator.md

 carries out a filter to determine whether the first call has been successful.
 If it is successful, second backend service is invoked.
-The payload of the request to the second backend is the response of the first service invocation .
+The payload of the request to the second backend is the response of the first service invocation.

-After a successful second backend service invocation, response of the first service is retrieved by the [Enrich mediator]({{base_path}}/reference/mediators/enrich-mediator) from the property where it was formerly stored.
+After a successful second backend service invocation, the response of the first service is retrieved by the [Enrich mediator]({{base_path}}/reference/mediators/enrich-mediator) from the property where it was formerly stored.
 This response is sent to the client by the [Respond mediator]({{base_path}}/reference/mediators/respond-Mediator).